awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 You can apply custom attributes to your container instances\.
 For example, you can define an attribute with the name "stack" and a value of "prod"\.

-When specifying custom attributes, the following should be considered\.
+When specifying custom attributes, you must consider the following\.
 + The `name` must contain between 1 and 128 characters and name may contain letters \(uppercase and lowercase\), numbers, hyphens, underscores, forward slashes, back slashes, or periods\.
 + The `value` must contain between 1 and 128 characters and may contain letters \(uppercase and lowercase\), numbers, hyphens, underscores, periods, at signs \(@\), forward slashes, back slashes, colons, or spaces\.
-The value cannot contain any leading or trailing whitespace\.
+The value can't contain any leading or trailing whitespace\.

 ## Adding an attribute<a name="add-attribute"></a>